 “A small amount can make a big difference,” Sarah concluded.

 You can make a tribute gift in memory of or in honor of someone when you make a donation to any program at Hennepin Healthcare.
 The Hennepin Healthcare Foundation welcomes a conversation if you are interested in renaming an existing fund or establishing a new fund after an individual.
-Contact [email protected] or call 612-873-6090.
+Contact [email protected]create new email or call 612-873-6090.

 Why We Gave in Memory of Cole Kerr Hillenbrand